amahdeej/sc2-edge-learning/README.md

 Deep Learning for Frame Error Prediction using a DARPA Spectrum Collaboration Challenge (SC2) Dataset.

 # Code
-The code is provided into separate files, one for each scrimmage.
-There is one file that contains the codes for the plots.
-Please refer to the paper for a detailed description.
+SC2-Nodes-Edge-Learning.ipynb contains the experiments.
+Analyze-Results.ipynb uses the results saved by the experiments to generate the plots and statistics.
+The paper contains

 # Dataset
 The dataset is approved for public release, distribution unlimited.